-To some, conflict avoidance might sound like a good thing.
-So many of us naturally avoid conflict in one way or another, but there is a difference between creating a healthy environment wherein conflict is rare, and avoiding conflict when it presents itself.
-The former is a wise HR move; the latter is a mistake that comes at a high price for companies.
+At first, conflict avoidance might sound like a good thing.
+After all, so many of us naturally avoid conflict in one way or another — but there is a difference between creating a healthy environment where conflict is rare and avoiding conflict when it presents itself.
+The former is a wise human resources move — the latter is a mistake that comes at a high price for companies.

 Many employees want to be seen as pleasant and easygoing, so much so that they do anything to avoid a fight.
-They do this with all the good will in the world, but unfortunately, these employees can be just as responsible as aggressive colleagues when it comes to creating a negative working environment.
-When we avoid conflict, we aren’t able to address concerns that need addressing, work comfortably in our environment, or improve existing processes in a healthy manner.
+They do this with all the goodwill in the world, but unfortunately, this makes them just as responsible as aggressive colleagues when it comes to creating a negative working environment.
+Conflict is a part of every workplace — and that’s okay.
+It’s when we avoid conflict that problems arise.
+We aren’t able to address concerns that need addressing, decision making is delayed and managers are unable to improve existing processes in a healthy manner.

-A common form of conflict avoidance is to simply deny there is an issue at all.
+A common form of conflict avoidance is to deny there is an issue at all.
 As an example, two colleagues might disagree regarding an approach to a particular problem.
 Both feel passionately about their solution and yet, rather than insisting they explore the pros and cons of each avenue, one party simply backs down and refuses to assert themselves.
-They might have a legitimate argument and refraining from honest discussion does nothing for the company and progress.
+They might have a legitimate argument, so refraining from honest discussion does nothing for the company in terms of productivity and progress.

 Another form of conflict avoidance is side-stepping.
 This is a diversionary tactic and a surefire way of ensuring no issues ever get resolved, as whenever a particular issue is brought up, the employee in question changes the conversation or raises other, unrelated issues.

-This approach of complete disengagement means nothing of value is being contributed.
-They are likely waiting for the storm to pass, but in all likelihood, if a particular topic is at all anxiety-provoking, they won’t be inclined to visit it later, even when emotions have died down.
+This approach of complete disengagement means nothing of value is contributed.
+The employee may be waiting for the storm to pass, but in all likelihood, if a particular topic is at all anxiety-provoking, they won’t be inclined to visit it later, even when emotions have died down.

-It is clear that from a performance management point of view, conflict needs to be addressed.
+It is clear that from a performance management and employee relations point of view that workplace conflict needs to be addressed head-on.
 Employees need to feel valued and listened to, and companies must handle conflict in a structured way.
-This needs to happen through open, honest communication and a frank exchange of ideas.
-Employees should be able to voice their opinions and concerns, without fear of being placed in the firing line.
-This is where HR can step in.
+The situation needs to be resolved through open, honest communication and frank exchange of ideas.
+Co-workers should be able to voice their opinions and concerns in the spirit of progress and problem solving, without fear of being placed in the firing line.
+This is where leaders can step in and offer conflict management.
 The HR department needs to offer services to help resolve pressing issues in a calm, relaxed space.

-In the long run, companies should work towards minimising conflict through clarity and transparency.
-Organisations should develop clear company objectives and articulate the company’s vision to their team.
+Ultimately, companies should work towards minimising conflict through clarity and transparency.
+Organisations should develop clear company objectives and articulate the company’s vision to their team members.
 This will help to get employees united, engaged and driven to accomplish it.
 When employees have a firm idea of what they are meant to do and the direction they are heading in, conflict becomes less ubiquitous, as everyone is working towards the same goal.